 Scientific name: Hipparchia semele

-The Grayling is widespread on the coast and southern heaths, but is declining in many areas, particularly inland.
+The Grayling is widespread on the coast and southern heaths of Britain and Ireland, but is declining in many areas, particularly inland.

 Size and Family